problame/documentation/features.rst

 --------------

 - Stylesheet optimized for readability
-- Responsive design (works on desktop, tablet and mobile devices)
+- Responsive design (works on desktop, tablet, and mobile devices)
 - No fancy user interface
-- Doesn't require to download any application from the App/Play Store
+- Doesn't require to download an application from the App/Play Store
 - You could add Miniflux to the home screen
 - Keyboard shortcuts
 - Touch events on mobile devices